Attendance blooms at first sunflower festival

 The event was hosted at the farm by the nonprofit Farm Heritage Conservancy and supported by the Southern Maryland Heritage Area and the Rural Maryland Council as part of their missions.

-Those attending were provided scissors to cut the six- to 12-inch blooms of their choice from the six-foot high stalks on the large field of sunflowers made accessible with paths cut through the field.
+Those attending were provided scissors to cut the 6- to 12-inch blooms of their choice from the 6-foot-high stalks on the large field of sunflowers made accessible with paths cut through the field.

 From walking around it was apparent that many brought children of all ages with them.
 And from talking with them, it seemed there were a fair number of attendees from outside Southern Maryland, as well as the state.